Rae gardens in the Pacific Northwest and has experience with cultivating moss in a variety of methods.

 For Earth Day weekend in April, I traveled to a private retreat in CA called Gaia's Oasis.
 They had been having record rain, and the mosses on the land were thick and lush.
-All over the property there are large boulders with mixed moss colonies on them.
+All over the property, there are large boulders with mixed moss colonies on them.

-April showers bring May mosses
+April showers bring May mosses.

 This is a great little growth of moss.
 It's on an aging blue truck, driven by my friend Calyxa who lives in Sunnyvale, CA. She'd mentioned this happening before, and this year, all those record rains in April sure did a great job of reviving this unusual growth of moss.

-This is a juncture along the door frame on my friend's truck.
+This is a juncture alongside the door frame on my friend's truck.
 The moss just started there itself one year and when there's enough rain, it revives and becomes verdant.
 I just recently was passing through the Bay Area and got to see the mossy clump for myself and take this picture.

 It's growing at a spot where the paint is a bit worn on the truck's surface.
 The exposed metal would be a bit acidic from wear, and it's that slight acidity that moss really likes.

 Adventure #5: Growing Pots of Moss

-Mosses tend to just rest in summer weather
+Mosses tend to just rest in summer weather.

 Most often, summer just isn't a time for moss.
 It's just too dry and sunny.
-I'm still reading Schenk's moss book.
+I'm still reading Schenck's moss book.
 He pointed out that moss is used to a cycle of wet and dry, and some new moss growers will mistakenly think that dry moss is unhealthy moss and try to keep watering it to keep it green.

 Whatever your moss does in the summer is what it is supposed to do, so don't panic if it's dry and turns reddish or brown.
 Trying to keep it constantly wet if it isn't used to it can be unhealthy for your moss.
 Here in Seattle, we get rain on and off over the summer, so I'm not expecting my moss to dry out completely.

 Here's a chunk relocated from a sidewalk in my neighborhood.
 It peeled up from the concrete in one nice little sheet, and I carried it home.
 Some moss I've laid on the rocks on the bottom of the light well, but since this one was so fluffy and lovely, I decided to put it into a shallow bonsai pot that was laying around.

 When we have a week without rain, it starts to get red-brown and with prolonged dryness, the moss will contract and get denser, and browner.
 However, even a light sprinkle can bring it back from that to what you see here.

-Dog days of Summer
+Dog days of summer.

 The picture here shows a large pot that was full of moss back in the spring.
 Actually, it still is full of moss, it's just now it's August and not April.

 Most of the moss is in the brown and dried summer state.
 I've also got tiny weeds coming up.
 Pulling these weeds is the "rice picking" I was referring to as I wind up pinching out teeny, new shoots with two fingers.
-The weeds are a combo of stuff that was planted in the planter before I decided to let it just go to moss, and seeds and volunteers you get from wind and birds.
+The weeds are a combo of stuff that was planted in the planter before I decided to let it just go to moss, and seeds, and volunteers you get from wind and birds.

 Speaking of critters, notice how the moss is all chunked up and torn a bit?
 That's due to the ravages of squirrels.
 They see a moss carpet and think "huh, I wonder if I left anything buried there?" and they tear up big pieces or dig holes.
 I've come out some mornings and found huge areas just utterly turned over and shredded.

-The Rebirth of Moss
+Adventure #7: The Rebirth of Moss

-Mosses "wake up" in the fall
+Mosses "wake up" in the fall.